Securrency-OSS/mirai/packages/mirai/README.md

 ---

 Mirai is a Server-Driven UI (SDUI) library for Flutter.
-Mirai allows you to build beautiful cross-platform applications with JSON in real-time.
+Mirai allows you to build beautiful cross-platform applications with JSON in real time.

 Developed with 💙 by [Securrency][securrency_link]

 ## Installation 🚀

-First, we need to add mirai to our pubspec.yaml file.
+First, we need to add Mirai to our pubspec.yaml file.

 Install the plugin by running the following command from the project root: